Alonso9/09-Heroes-SPA/README.md

 # React + Vite

+The Extensions using during this project are ES7+ React/Redux/React-Native snippets and Simple icons

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: